serenagrl/ansible-kubernetes/README.md

 > ```
 > You need to reload the terminal for the changes to take effect.

-Prepare two folders on the Windows Hyper-V host:
+Prepare two folders in the Windows Hyper-V host:
 * A folder to store temporary seed iso images i.e. `"D:\Installation Files"`
 * A folder where the Virtual Machines will be created in i.e. `"D:\Virtual Machines"`